Fear Of Failure: How To Overcome It & Start Living In Success

 2. Create powerful success habits.

 If something becomes a habit, then it no longer requires willpower to do.
-So, if you can create a habit around, say, writing every day, or working on your business every day, you’ll have something to fall back even if failure smacks you in the face.
+So, if you can create a habit around, say, writing every day, or working on your business every day, you’ll have something to fall back even if fear of failure, or the failure itself smacks you in the face.

 3. Feel the fear and do it anyway.